-When required by the Planning Commission and these Regulations, fences, vegetative screening and landscaping shall be provided along the perimeter of certain developments to protect residential districts from undesirable views, lighting, noise, and other adverse influences.
+When required by the Planning Commission and these Regulations, fences, vegetative screening, and landscaping shall be provided along the perimeter of certain developments to protect residential districts from undesirable views, lighting, noise, and other adverse influences.
 Other landscaping may be required for open space areas, storm drainage areas, recreational areas, and to help control erosion and preserve the environment and historical landmarks.
 Landscaping shall not be placed within public rights-of-ways.

-4.11.1 Residential Development
+4.11.6 Residential Development

-- 4.11.1.1 Residential developments that have lots which have double frontage on a public street (alleys excepted) shall be required to provide continuous screening along the rear line of these lots.
-Visibility areas required for traffic safety as designated by the public works supervisor shall not be screened. - 4.11.1.2 Where a residential development abuts against a nonresidential use, a continuous screening may be required. - 4.11.2 Non-Residential Development .
-Where a nonresidential development abuts against a residen- tial use, a continuous screening may be required. - 4.11.3 Other Landscaping.
+- 4.11.6.1 Residential developments that have lots which have double frontage on a public street (alleys excepted) shall be required to provide continuous screening along the rear line of these lots.
+Visibility areas required for traffic safety as designated by the public works supervisor shall not be screened. - 4.11.6.2 Where a residential development abuts nonresidential use, a continuous screening may be required.

+4.11.7 Nonresidential Development

+Where a nonresidential development abuts against a residential use, a continuous screening may be required.

+4.11.8 Other Landscaping

 The Planning Commission may specify to the subdivider/developer those areas within the subdivision which require landscaping.
-The subdivider/developer shall pres- ent to the Planning Commission, a detailed landscaping plan and planting schedule, if re- quired.
+The subdivider/developer shall present to the Planning Commission, a detailed landscaping plan and planting schedule, if required.